cosmicdreams/final_project_group1/flask/README.md

 ### -POST – Used by the client to send or write data to the server
 ### -DELETE – Used by the client to delete existing data on the server
 -----------------------------------------------------------------------------------------------------------------------------------------
-### our data.csv file includes the name, type, and hp (hitpoints) of several pokemon:
+### our test 'data.csv' file we used includes the name, type, and hp (hitpoints) of several pokemon:
 ![](https://github.com/cosmicdreams/final_project_group1/blob/Beetleee/flask/Resources/Plot0.png)

 ### FLASK build
-#### code for GET, POST, and DELETE using information entry relevant to our pokemon dataset
+#### created code for GET, POST, and DELETE API's:
 #### GET:
 ![](https://github.com/cosmicdreams/final_project_group1/blob/Beetleee/flask/Resources/Plot2.png)
 #### POST: